danielzen/ionic-pouchdb-todo/README.md

 Personally I use WebStorm which has a built in server.
 From a JetBrains product, you can select "View...", "Open in Browser" on index.html.

 The final version of this demo requires you to [download and install CouchDb](http://couchdb.apache.org/#download), which runs on port 5984.
+And, [enable CORS](http://wiki.apache.org/couchdb/CORS#Enabling_CORS).

 ## iOS version